0M3GA-WXV3/Notes/README.md

 Args will have 1 * and will be treated like a normal variable without *

 Kwargs will have 2 * and be formatted as a variable length argument

+### Check whether string is numeric

+''.isnumeric()    -    Only for strings or variables containing strings to check if they have numeric characters